FBI Raids Ridgewood Home Of Former Upper East Side Art Gallery Owner

 FBI agents carted off boxes and bags of apparent evidence during a raid Tuesday on the Ridgewood home of a former Manhattan art gallery owner, witnesses said.

-Frederick Street was lined with vans and other federal vehicles as agents collected and sorted items in an attached garage at the home of Selim and Aysel Dere.
+Frederick Street was lined with vans and other federal vehicles as agents sorted items collected from the home of Selim and Aysel Dere in the driveway and attached garage.

 Neighbors said they saw two people led away from the home, but they weren’t sure whom.